timbertson/mocktest/README.markdown

 called.
 This overwrites the mock's action attribute, and makes return_value irrelevant.

+By default, calling `raw_mock.some_attribute` will force `some_attribute` to be added to the mock.
+If you don't want this behaviour, you can lock down the mock
+using:

+	mock_wrapper.frozen()

+This will raise an `AttributeError` when any new attribute is accessed (or set) on the mock.

 	mock_wrapper().with_children('x', 'y', z='zed')
 	mock_wrapper().with_methods('x','y', z='zed')
 	mock_wrapper().with_spec(some_object)

 Children and methods are similar.
 They take in any number of string arguments and keyword arguments.
 String arguments ensure that an attribute of that name exists on the mock.
 Keyword arguments specify its value, as well.

-The difference between methods and children is that the value of a method is used for a child's return_value:
+The difference between `methods` and `children` is that the value of a method is used for a child's return_value:

 	>>> wrapper = mock_wrapper().with_methods('y', z='zed')
 	>>> wrapper.mock.z()